jscott5811/Accessibility-Plain-Language-Prompt-/README.md

 A toolkit for producing accessible content by translating complex text into two clear formats: Plain Language and Easy Read.
 Designed to help writers, editors, and AI systems produce materials that are easier to understand on the first read.

-Status: Draft (private repository).
-See the "Publishing" section below for steps to publish this project publicly or as a website.

 ## Overview

 Accessibility in writing is a civil right.
 This toolkit defines standards and a reusable system prompt that converts dense or technical text into accessible, reader-centered content.